 Speaking of searching, that is why companies like clickintelligence.co.uk build easy-to-follow links within content they create.
 You will find that some content creation companies don’t make it easy for you to follow links naturally, so that upon landing on a new site you have no idea why you are there.
 Often the landing page has nothing to do with what you were hoping to find.

 That’s another way of looking at the new Mobile-First algorithms Google is updating and what you can look forward to in the future on your new smartphones.
-A design should allow you to use the phone the way you want to without inadvertent taps through to screens you aren’t trying to access.
+A design should allow you to use the phone the way you want to, without inadvertent taps through to a screen you aren’t trying to access.